top of page

 • Speech data collection and labelling, using real children’s voice recordings to capture pronunciation patterns and common learning challenges

-• AI model research and development, exploring speech recognition and phoneme-level analysis techniques suitable for young learners
+• AI model research and development, exploring speech processing and phoneme-level analysis techniques suitable for young learners

 • System design and prototyping, creating a child-friendly interaction flow to support guided phonics practice